Approved by the Executive Board July 14, 2016, Tab 12

 - United States Government Manual.

-- Official United States Reports and at least one commercially published unofficial reporter of decisions of the United States Supreme Court;
+- Official United States Reports and one unofficial reporter of decisions of the United States Supreme Court;

 - All published decisions of the U.S. District Courts, U.S. Courts of Appeal, and U.S. Bankruptcy Courts;

-- At least one commercially published reporter of federal rules decisions; and
+- At least one published reporter of federal rules decisions; and

-- At least one complete set of federal court rules for federal circuit and district courts of the home state jurisdiction.
+- Federal court rules for federal circuit and district courts of the home state jurisdiction.

 - Finding aids and other secondary resources